 Wonderful things are on the horizon, and I can’t wait to share them with you.

 But the studio — its wonderful energy, its safe, nurturing environment, and its ability to connect people to each other to the qi of the cosmos — all of that will be dearly missed.

 Do you have any fond memories of this space?
 If so, I’d love it if you shared them in the comments below.
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health issues.
-I teach online courses, and also lead in-person retreats and workshops.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.